rlmic/literate-economic-analysis/README.md

 ## 4. Kick-off

-There are two ways to run Stata code in jupyter notebook, if you want to use a Stata Kernell to run Stata code in Jupyter, then you must select the `Stata` kernell.
+There are two ways to run Stata code in jupyter notebook, if you want to use a Stata Kernel to run Stata code in Jupyter, then you must select the `Stata` kernel.

 Execute the jupyter notebooks available at the following path `notebooks`: